Industry

 Configurations that match retail operating reality

 Specialty retail HCM rarely fits a clean store-only configuration.
 Our retail clients operate combined retail-and-manufacturing operations, salons embedded inside retail footprints, and high-volume hourly workforces with shifts spanning multiple states and time zones.
-We design the configuration around what's actually operating today — store schedules, service appointments, manufacturing time and labor, multi-state pay rules.
+We design the configuration around what's actually operating today: store schedules with peak-period flexes, service appointments with stylist-allocated commission, manufacturing time and labor with cost-coding tags, multi-state pay rules, and the omnichannel fulfillment workforce that moves between in-store and ship-from-store roles within a single shift.
 Not around the demo template.
+Pay rules, classifications, and integrations layer at the configuration depth where retail operating reality actually lives, with reporting that rolls up by store, region, brand, and channel without manual reconciliation.

 End-to-end engagement, from vendor selection through implementation

 Some specialty retail clients come to us before they've picked a platform.
-Vendor-selection advisory delivers a defended recommendation through gap-analysis methodology, anchored to actual operational requirements, ending in a deck that holds up to executive scrutiny.
+Vendor-selection advisory delivers a defended recommendation through gap-analysis methodology, anchored to actual operational requirements: commission structure complexity, multi-store and multi-state coverage, POS integration depth across the existing tool stack, omnichannel fulfillment workforce coordination, scaling profile for seasonal flex.
+The deliverable is a deck that holds up to executive scrutiny.
+Not a hedged trade-off matrix, but a defended recommendation with total-cost-of-ownership modeled across implementation, ongoing license, and managed-services horizon.
 From that recommendation, we move directly into implementation when it makes sense, or we hand the deck off and step back.

 Implementation rescue when the first vendor stalled

 Stalled implementations are a common entry point for specialty retail clients.
 The original vendor's playbook ran out of room when retail-and-manufacturing complexity surfaced.
-We've delivered rescue engagements that finish what didn't get to go-live: re-scoping, re-architecting payroll groups and pay rules, completing integration work, and stabilizing the live system.
+We've delivered rescue engagements that finish what didn't get to go-live: current-state assessment to call out what's salvageable and what needs rebuilding, re-scoping against actual operational requirements, re-architecting payroll groups and pay rules to handle commission structures and multi-store reality, completing integration work that the original vendor never finished, and stabilizing through first live payroll cycles.
+Stabilization scope often spans HCM configuration, POS integration, omnichannel fulfillment workforce coordination, and the audit-trail rebuild that compliance review requires when commission structures didn't engineer cleanly the first time.

 Frequently asked